mapclient-plugins/mapclientplugins.sparccurationhelperstep/docs/index.rst

 The automatic annotation tool in the Errors section will work in 99% of cases and should alleviate the need for using the manual annotation functionality.

 In the errors section we will see any errors listed about the current scaffold annotation.
+When the plugin is loaded it automatically scans the dataset and checks for annotation errors.
+This means we can already have errors showing when we first see the user interface.
 We can fix these errors using the **Fix All Errors** button.
 Clicking on the **Fix All Errors** button will pop-up a confirmation dialog, click the **Yes** button to allow the magic tool to fix errors.
 Alternatively, click the **No** button to cancel the fixing of errors.